m-shimizu/RoboCupRescuePackage/README.md

     INIT {ClassName pioneer3at_with_sensors}{Name Robo_A}{Location 1,-2,0}{Rotation 0,0,0}
 * You can drive the robot with "DRIVE" command like next line:
     DRIVE {Right 0.5}{Left 0.5}
-* You can get a frame image of camera embeded on the robot with following steps.
-But now you can not choose camera.
+* You can get a long landscaped jpeg image consisted from 4 robot cameras with following steps.
+Each robot camera image's width x height is 640 x 480.
+Camera images are located side-by-side and first spawned robot's camera image is located at left end of a jpeg image.
+If a robot has two cameras, currently you can see right camera's image.
     1. Make a tcp socket connection at port 5003
     2. Send "OK"
     3. Get one frame raw image data from camera
 * You can get following informations from a robot:
     1. STA (information is limited)
     2. SEN (Type : RangeScanner , GPS , INS)
     3. NFA (Return of a command : GETSTARTPOSES )
 * You can set 9 start pose informations in USARGazebo.world as option parameters of USARGazebo plugin.

+### Robots and equipments
+* pioneer3at_with_sensors series
+    - Classname : pioneer3at_with_sensors , pioneer3at_with_sensors_b , pioneer3at_with_sensors_b , pioneer3at_with_sensors_y
+    - Eqipments : two cameras and a range sensor

 ### Current Constructing Point
-* Writing codes for sending back sensor data.
-    ** Sample world of this project has a robot model which have two cameras and a range sensor.
+* Increasing robots which you can use.

 ### Workable USARSim command
 * USARSim commands